MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 * Enable zone-redundancy when adding the local read/write region to the Azure Cosmos account.
 * [Enable continuous backups][cosmos-backup].
 * [Configure private link for the Cosmos DB account][cosmos-pep].
-Enabling the private endpoint will disable the public endpoint.
+Enabling the private endpoint disables the public endpoint.

 ### Blob storage